The Rev. Stephen J. Connor, STM

 Ryan comes to Holy Trinity with varied experience as an organist, choir director, and professional singer, having served Roman Catholic and Lutheran churches over the last 10 years.
 He began cantoring for summer Masses at nine-years-old and has recently completed Bachelors' degrees in Voice and Piano/Organ.
 Having studied under the renowned Dr. Gordon Turk (organ) and Art McKenzie (voice), he is currently completing coursework to obtain his NJ Teaching Certificate and Bachelor of Music Education (choral focus).
 Ryan loves being a part of the "team" at Holy Trinity and looks forward to continuing to build the Choir and expand the Music Ministry.
 Please contact him if you sing or play an instrument, as new members are always welcomed and encouraged to participate!

-Jan has been the Holy Trinity Parish Administrator for three years.
-She is very active at her church, Lifegate Church, a United Methodist Community in Somers Point.
-She is also the proud mother of Sara who is attending Rutgers University.
+Jan has been the Holy Trinity Parish Administrator for four years.
+She is active at her church, Lifegate Church, a United Methodist Community in Somers Point.
+She is also the proud mother of Sara who recently graduated from Rutgers University.
 In her spare time, she enjoys scrapbooking and reading.
 Jan grew up in Absecon and has lived in Connecticut, Michigan, and Texas before settling back in NJ to be closer to family.
 “I believe you make the most of where you live and work.
 I have been very blessed to serve God in the Holy Trinity community.”

 Meet The Staff